bobzhang/belt-simple-bench/README.md

 -rw-r--r--  1 hongbozhang  staff  15856 Feb 11 15:25 src/jsdemo.pack.js.gz
 ```

-Note the bucklescript shaked output is 576 bytes gzipped, while webpack production build is 15_856 bytes,
+Note the bucklescript shaked output is 576 bytes gzipped, while webpack production build for immutablejs is 15_856 bytes,
 please let me know if you have better way to bundle such JS code.

 ## Performance